 SoftwareAdvice recently released the results of a survey on What Motivates People to Become a Repeat Volunteer.

 As noted in the slides above, 27% of respondents said convenient scheduling was their biggest motivator, making it the top answer in the survey.
-People have busy lives and they want to make a difference with the little time they have.
+People have busy lives, and they want to make a difference with the little time they have.

 Also, take note that the second most frequent answer involves seeing proof that the work was meaningful.
 Volunteers want to know that the time they donate is making a difference.
 They want to hear the stories of the at-risk children your organization helps.
 They want to hear from the residents of the low-income community you support that your presence is really impacting their lives.